uranosco/trialbyfirev2/README.md

 # trialbyfirev2
-a simple site deployment with GitHub pages.
+A simple site deployment with GitHub pages.